Glock 19 Gen 3 vs Gen 4 Differences

 • Magazine Release Button

-The next item to discuss in the Glock Gen 3 vs Gen 4 ordeal is the frame.
-The frame designed for the Glock 19 4th Generation handgun is smaller than that of the Glock 19 Gen 3.
-While longitudinally smaller, the addition of the interchangeable backstraps for the grips create a weapon that ergonomically fits a larger range of shooters hand sizes.
-Also, the Gen 4 frame as a larger channel in its bottom to accommodate the new, larger recoil spring assembly.
-There's no wiggle room here when it comes to the frame in the Glock Gen 3 vs Gen 4 they are exclusive to their own version.
+The next item to discuss in the Glock Gen 3 Vs. Gen 4 ordeal is the frame.
+The frame designed for the Glock 19 4th Gen handgun is smaller than that of the Glock 19 Gen 3.
+While longitudinally smaller, adding the interchangeable backstraps for the grips creates a weapon that ergonomically fits a more extensive range of shooters' hand sizes.
+Also, the Gen 4 frame has a larger channel in its bottom to accommodate the new, larger recoil spring assembly.
+There's no wiggle room here regarding the frame in the Glock 19 Gen 3 Vs. Gen 4; they are exclusive to their version.

-The trigger housing found in the Glock 19 Gen 4 was designed just a bit smaller than in the Glock 19 Generation 3.
+The trigger housing is also a key indicator of understanding what Gen your Glock is, as the trigger housing found in the Glock 19 Gen 4 was designed just a bit smaller than in the Glock 19 Generation 3.
 The smaller trigger housing fits in the smaller Glock 19 4th Generation frame.
 So again, this is an exclusive but necessary item in the list of Glock 19 Gen 4 upgrades.

 • Trigger Bar